CSIPlab/flatcamRBG-D/README.md

 Run `demo_depth.m` file in Matlab.

 ## Parameters
 Four example data files are included in this repository, they include a single card scene, two cards scene, a cup scene and a hand statue scene.
 The algorithm alternatively solves for image and depth map within a couple of loops.
-Here we list parameters that you can play with in the code.
+Here we list some parameters that you can play with in the code.

 - `dataset`: data files to be evaluated.
 - `niter`: number of iterations in the loop.